Tiffany Porter: Athletics career

 In 2012 Porter was nominated for "European Athlete of the Month" twice.
 In March she was nominated along with fellow Brits Katarina Johnson-Thompson and Yamile Aldama.
 She was nominated again in May, this time with Hannah England and eventual winner Jessica Ennis.

 In 2013 Porter switched coaches from James Henry to Rana Reider, and moved to Loughborough to train with Reider's group at Loughborough University's High Performance Centre.
 At the 2013 World Championships in Moscow, she won a bronze medal in the 100 m Hurdles in a personal best time of 12.55 seconds, just one hundredth of a second off Jessica Ennis' British record of 12.54.

 Porter began 2014 by winning a bronze medal in the 60 m hurdles at the World Indoor Championships.
 Then in August, she ran 12.80 to win a silver medal in the 100 m hurdles at the Commonwealth Games in Glasgow, behind Sally Pearson of Australia.
 Two weeks later, she won the European Championships in Zurich, with a time of 12.76.
-In September, at the IAAF Continental Cup, she broke the UK record with a time of 12.51 secs, finishing behind Dawn Harper-Nelson of the US.
+In September 2014, at the IAAF Continental Cup, she broke the UK record with a time of 12.51 secs, finishing behind Dawn Harper-Nelson of the US.

+Porter won bronze at the 2016 IAAF World Indoor Championships in Portland, Oregon and was seveneth at the 2016 Summer Olympics in Rio de Janeiro.

+She took time away from athletics to have a child in 2019.
+On her return to the track she won a bronze medal at the 2021 European Athletics Indoor Championships in Toruń, Poland.
+At the delayed 2020 Summer Olympics in Tokyo, Porter finished fifth in her semi-final and therefore failed to make the final.
+She retired from athletics in February 2022.